shanecav/webpack-browsersync-proxy/readme.md

 **Step 4**: Set up your external server to serve this app.
 Make sure it serves the `/public` directory.

-Go into /app.js and set the `LOCAL_HOST` variable (line 15) to whatever URL your external server is serving your app at.
+Go into /app.js and set the `LOCAL_HOST` variable (line 15) to whatever URL your external server is serving the app at.

 **Step 5**: Run the example
 ```bash